aliftan/zero-kanban/README.md

 Zero Kanban Demo is a simple prototype of a Kanban board application built with Next.js, designed to showcase basic task management functionality.

+## Bugs

+- search filtering
+- update category todoitem in modal, not saved in db. no effect in ui

 ## 🌟 Features

 - 📋 Basic Kanban board layout